 To respect Anangu culture, please do not photograph sacred sites, ceremonial sites, burial grounds, or people’s homes.
 Around the base of Uluru and Kata Tjuta, sacred sites are clearly marked – please respect this guidance.
 Stay on marked trails and pathways and adhere to any directional signage you see throughout the park and avoid climbing on any rock formations or boulders.
 In general, leave the places you visit the same way you found them – take any waste away with you and leave plants, flowers, rocks, and wildlife intact.

-Park passes can be purchased online, with an option to choose an annual pass if you plan on returning within the year.
-Children and youth under 18 may visit the park for free.
-You may print your pass or save it to the Wallet app on your smartphone for scanning upon entry.
-If you don’t get a chance to pre-purchase a pass, you can buy one at the entry station on your way into the park.
+Uluru-Kata Tjuta National Park passes can be purchased online for quick and easy entry to the park.
+Choose from either a 3-day pass, or if you plan on returning within the year, opt for an annual pass.
+Children and teenagers under 18 years may visit the park for free.
+Print your pass or save it on your mobile phone for scanning upon entry.
+If you don't get a chance to pre-purchase your pass, you can buy one at the entry station on your way into the park.

 Road Conditions